MTstateIntroStats/IntroStatTextbook/docs/06-inference-num.md

 ---

-Because the 90% interval displayed above overlaps zero (note that zero is never one of the bootstrapped differences so 95% and 99% intervals would have given the same conclusion!), we conclude that the ESC treatment is significantly better with respect to heart pumping capacity than the treatment.
+Because the 90% interval displayed does not contain zero (note that zero is never one of the bootstrapped differences so 95% and 99% intervals would have given the same conclusion!), we conclude that the ESC treatment is significantly better with respect to heart pumping capacity than the treatment.

 Because the study is a randomized controlled experiment, we can conclude that it is the treatment (ESC) which is causing the change in pumping capacity.
 :::